MetOffice/simulation-systems/source/Reviewers/releases/um_main_release.rst

     command can be launched manually from the command line.
 Ask the team if for help if required.

-Once you believe you have installed the KGO you should fcm revert the changes you made to the variables*.cylc files to reset the KGO variables, ``git restore rose-stem/site/meto/variables*``
+Once you believe you have installed the KGO you should revert the changes you made to the variables*.cylc files to reset the KGO variables, ``git restore rose-stem/site/meto/variables*``